kjh1980/MoEngage-Docs/android.rst

 Testing GeoFencing
 --------------------------------

 To test if the geofencing is working, create a GeoFence Campaign under the campaigns section in the dashboard.
-Add your current location as one of the geofence and save the campaign.Now, open the app and make sure the **setGeofences** code is run.
+Add your current location as one of the geofence and save the campaign.Now, open the app and make sure the **setGeoFences** code is run.
 You should get a push notification with the message that was part of the campaign.